CartoDB/mobile-sdk/doc/getting_started.md

       NTPointStyleBuilder* pointStyleBuilder = [[NTPointStyleBuilder alloc] init];

       // Color is defined as ARGB integer, i.e. following is opaque green
-      // You can not use UIColor (or any other ObjectiveC specific class) in Carto mobile SDK
+	 // You can not use UIColor (or any other UIKit-specific class) in CARTO Mobile SDK

       [pointStyleBuilder setColor:[[NTColor alloc] initWithColor:0xFF00FF00]];
       [pointStyleBuilder setSize:16];